Hi Carl,

 Now this is the structure - this will definitely evolve into something

-different but it helps me achieve a certain viewpoint towardsb the analysis
+different but it helps me achieve a certain viewpoint towardsb the

 and the interviews that potentially have to be done later.
 Its is currently